BackForty/great_pretender/README.md

 **Great Pretender** was designed to be easy and awesome.
 Here are a few of its neat features:

+- Allows for easy stubbing with test data
 - Supports multiple layouts
 - Supports nested mockup directories (e.g. `app/views/mockups/users/sessions/whatever.html.slim`)
 - Supports partials